Headlines - S1E4: "The SAS Survey"

 Innovation Institute at SAS

 The Innovation Institute is a two-year interdisciplinary project-based learning curriculum.
-This program integrates the learnings from the students' science, social students and art classes.
+This program integrates the learnings from the students' science, social studies and art classes.

 One Day at SAS